Risk assessments for businesses

 The best way to look for hazards is to walk around the workplace and decide what could potentially cause harm.
 Ignore the minor hazards and concentrate on the significant ones (hazards which could result in serious harm or affect several people).

-View a list of possible hazards and other relevant issues that may arise from the side menu.
+View a list of possible hazards and other relevant issues that may arise.

 Risk is the chance that somebody will be harmed by a hazard.